It is estimated that there are around 9.3 million expats living in the UK, each with their own home country tax requirements.

 You should always seek professional advice from a qualified tax advisor before making any decisions.
 If you are an expat in the UK and would like a 15 min free tax consultation which will cover your UK and home country tax obligations, please complete our contact form and we will arrange for a tax consultant to contact you.

-Many of our clients are high net worth individuals with complex We take time to gain a deep understanding of our clients’ tax issues and their objectives so that we can advise them appropriately.
+Many of our clients are high net worth individuals with complex tax issues and needs.
+We take time to gain a deep understanding of our clients’ tax issues and their objectives so that we can advise them appropriately.

 The tax rules for UK residents and non-residents are very different, and one of the first thing you need to do is to determine your tax residency and domiciled status in the UK.
 It is important to remember that even if you are officially a resident in another country, you may still be a tax resident in the UK.